ryuudotgg/monorepo/README.md

 - 🎯 Report issues on [GitHub](https://github.com/***REMOVED***/create-purr-app/issues)
 - 💬 Open a discussion on [GitHub](https://github.com/***REMOVED***/create-purr-app/discussions) for help

+## Contributing

+We welcome and highly appreciate contributions!
+However, before you jump right into it, we would like you to review our [Contributing Guidelines](CONTRIBUTING.md) to make sure you hve a smooth experience.

+### Good First Issues

+We have a list of [good first issues](https://github.com/***REMOVED***/purr/issues?q=is:open+is:issue+label:%22good+first+issue%22) that contain bugs that have a relatively limited scope.
+This is a great place for newcomers and beginners to get started, gain experience, and get familiar with our contribution process.

 ## Versioning

 We use [SemVer](http://semver.org) for versioning.
 For available versions, see the [tags on this repository](https://github.com/***REMOVED***/create-purr-app/tags).